marinct/ng-lightning/.github/ISSUE_TEMPLATE.md

 To help us help you, if you've found a bug please consider the following:

-* If you can demonstrate the bug using https://plnkr.co, please do.
-Use the 'TRY IN PLUNKER' button next to the components in http://ng-lightning.github.io/ng-lightning/#/components.
+* If you can demonstrate the bug using https://stackblitz.com, please do.
+Use the 'Stackblitz' button inside the component's examples in http://ng-lightning.github.io/ng-lightning/#/components.
 * Make sure you include information about the browser, and which version of ng-lightning you're using

 Reproductions should be small, self-contained, correct examples – http://sscce.org.